Yangwang U8: Overview

 The lengthened version of the Yangwang U8 called the U8L was introduced at the 2025 Auto Shanghai in April 2025.
-The model features three-row seating for six passengers, a 200 mm longer wheelbase, and a 81 mm longer body.
+The model features three-row seating for six passengers and a 200 mm longer wheelbase.
+Although its body length has been increased by 81 mm in dimension, the standard model's spare tire has been omitted, meaning the actual increase in body length greatly exceeds 81 mm.
 It was officially launched on 12 September 2025, with a starting price of 1,280,000 RMB.

 Exterior

 The U8L features a two-tone “Obsidian Black / Sunstone Gold” paint scheme.
 The front and rear Yangwang badges are made from 24 karat gold, with the same material optionally applied to the steering wheel emblem.
 Chrome exterior elements in the front and rear bumpers and the D-pillar have been replaced by black and gold variants.
 It can be equipped with multiple forged alloy wheel designs distinct from those in the standard U8, including 22-inch multi-spoke and 23-inch eight-hole designs.
 At the rear, the U8L omits the externally mounted spare tire found on the standard U8 and adopts a power-operated, vertically split tailgate.
 This omission means that the length increase compared to the standard U8 is a lot more substantial than 81 mm.